UoB-HPC/BabelStream/docs/spack_instructions.md

 ## OpenCL

-* There are 4 different backend options for OpenCL : AMD,CUDA,INTEL, POCL
 * No need to specify `amdgpu_target` or `cuda_arch` here since we are using AMD and CUDA as backend respectively.